Amenability of coarse spaces and K-algebras: Introduction

 Although we only focus on the algebraic and the coarse geometric aspects of amenability in the present article, a major underlying motivation comes from their connections to the F\o lner property in the context of operator algebras.
 Such connections will be explored in \cite{ALLW-2}, where we will investigate the close relationship between algebraic amenability and the existence of F\o lner nets of projections for operator algebras on a Hilbert space.
 We remark that F\o lner nets of projections are relevant in single operator theory \cite{LledoYakubovich13}, operator algebras (see, e.g., \cite{Bedos95,Bedos95,AL14,ALLY14}) as well as in applications to spectral approximation problems (see, e.g., \cite{Arveson94,Brown06,Lledo13} and references cited therein).

-We conclude the article with some results connecting the two main objects of study of the paper \textemdash~locally finite (extended) metric spaces and algebras over a commutative field \textemdash~through precisely the construction of the {translation algebra} of a locally finite (extended) metric space.
-With the help of the equivalent characterizations of amenability in both contexts, we obtain the satisfactory result that (proper) amenability of the space is equivalent to (proper) algebraic amenability of the corresponding translation algebra.
+We conclude the article with some results connecting the two main objects of study in the paper \textemdash~locally finite (extended) metric spaces and algebras over a field \textemdash~through precisely the construction of the {translation algebra} of a locally finite (extended) metric space.
+With the help of the equivalent characterizations of amenability in both contexts, we obtain the satisfactory result that (proper) amenability of the metric space is equivalent to (proper) algebraic amenability of the corresponding translation algebra.

-\begin{thmintro}[cf., Theorem~\ref{theorem:main1} and \ref{theorem:Roe-proper-amenability}] Let $(X,d)$ be a locally finite extended metric space and let $\K_\mathrm{u}(X)$ be its translation $\K$-algebra.
+\begin{thmintro}[cf., Theorem~\ref{theorem:main1} and Theorem~\ref{theorem:Roe-proper-amenability}] Let $(X,d)$ be a locally finite extended metric space and let $\K_\mathrm{u}(X)$ be its translation $\K$-algebra of a field $\K$.
 Then $(X,d)$ is amenable (respectively, properly amenable) if and only if $\K_\mathrm{u}(X)$ is algebraically amenable (respectively, properly algebraically amenable). \end{thmintro}

-In the case where the commutative field is the complex numbers $\C$, suitable completions of the translation algebras, the so-called \emph{uniform Roe $C^*$-algebras}, will be considered in \cite{ALLW-2}, where further equivalences involving the F\o lner property of these $C^*$-algebras will be established.
+In the case where the field $\K$ is the complex numbers $\C$, suitable completions of the translation algebras, the so-called \emph{uniform Roe $C^*$-algebras}, will be considered in \cite{ALLW-2}, where further equivalences involving the F\o lner property of these $C^*$-algebras will be established.

 \paragraph{\bf Contents:} The paper is organized as follows.
-In Section~\ref{sec:amenability-metric}, We begin by addressing the notion of amenability for locally finite extended metric spaces.
+In Section~\ref{sec:amenability-metric}, we begin by addressing the notion of amenability for locally finite extended metric spaces.
 We will recall in this context the relation to paradoxical decompositions and existence of invariant means in Theorem~\ref{theorem:amenable-metric}.
 Finally, we will completely clarify the relation between amenability and proper amenability for extended metric spaces in Subsection~\ref{subsec:generalized-metric}.

+In Section~\ref{sec:alg-amenable3}, we analyze amenability issues in the context of algebras over a field $\mathbbm K$, and give a complete analysis of the difference between algebraic amenability and proper algebraic amenability (see Proposition~\ref{pro:amenability-unitalization} and Theorem~\ref{theorem:when-automatically-proper-alg-amen}).
+If the $\K$-algebra has no zero-divisor, then algebraic amenability and proper algebraic amenability coincide (see Corollary~\ref{cor:non-zero}).